ztlevi/dotty/README.md

 This repo is forked from
 [Hlissner's dotfiles](https://github.com/hlissner/dotfiles/tree/b89a56f310df841c805a8b0ce032f1a31c134173).

-Dotty is tested on Ubuntu, Arch and MacOS!
+Dotty is tested on Ubuntu, Arch, AmazonLinux 2 and MacOS!

-> Note: Arch support is deprecated in favor of another Linux distribution NixOS.
-But the updates
-> should be trivial and you should be able to figure out.

 ## Video tutorial